uncbiag/uncbiag-academic-kickstart/content/authors/basar-demir/_index.md

 ---
 # Display name
-title: Yifeng Shi
+title: Basar Demir

 # Username (this should match the folder name)
 authors:
-- "Yifeng Shi"
+- "Basar Demir"

 # Is this the primary user of the site?
 superuser: false